Factors Affecting the 1970 Quarter Value

 Composition of the Coin

-The copper and nickel composition adds minimal intrinsic value, yet this does not lessen the coin's overall desirability, which is primarily driven by its historical significance, scarcity in high grades, and error rarities.
+The copper and nickel composition adds minimal intrinsic value; however, this does not diminish the coin's overall desirability, which is primarily driven by its historical significance, scarcity in high grades, and error rarities.

 We gathered information about all quarters and their weight in our article here